North American Figure Skating Championships: History

+The North American Championships developed an unusual judging system in which there were an even number of judges, rather than the typical odd number.
+This was meant to keep the atmosphere of the competition friendly.
+However, the ISU insisted that the North American Championships follow its regulations, which stated that competitions must have an odd number of judges.
+As a compromise, the two Associations decided that the event would be held with seven judges, with four being from the host country.
+This led to the Canadian Figure Skating Association alleging both sides showed judging bias at the 1969 event.
+While it was proposed that either the event could bring in European judges or expand to include another country, such as Japan, both ideas was deemed too expensive, as the event did not bring in much revenue.

+Before the 1971 event, the Canadian Figure Skating Association heard that the United States planned to send neither Janet Lynn, the national champion, nor Julie Lynn Holmes, the national silver medalist.
+Lynn agreed to compete after the U.S. Figure Skating Association was contacted, but the Canadian Figure Skating Association was upset that the U.S. had originally intended not to send its top skaters.
+Additionally, the 1972 World Championships were held in Calgary, and the event was a much greater financial success than the North American Championships had been.

 At a planning meeting held in 1972 and attended by representatives from both the Canadian Figure Skating Association and the U.S. Figure Skating Association, the Canadian delegation announced their plans to withdraw from the North American Championships.
 With one of the two participating nations out, this effectively marked the end of the championships.
 The U.S. delegation was unaware at the time that the Canadian Figure Skating Association was already planning to launch its own international skating competition, Skate Canada, which debuted the next year.
 The U.S. Figure Skating Association eventually launched their own international event as well: Skate America.

 By the mid-1970s, skaters from Asia were successfully competing at major international events and skaters from Europe had the advantage of an ISU championship event that was not accessible to skaters outside of Europe.
 In order to provide equal opportunities for all skaters, the ISU established the Four Continents Figure Skating Championships in 1999; the name referred to the four continents outside of Europe where competitive figure skating took place: Africa, Asia, Australia (Oceania), and North America.